-Interestingly, in May 2020, the preventative social behaviour index scores began to decline; however, the GS index scores however remained constant at 79.6 for a further two weeks.
+Similar theories may also provide an understanding in explaining the significant but relatively small influence public opinion may have had on the preventative social behaviour index scores within our model.
+In May 2020, the preventative social behaviour index scores began to decline; however, the GS index scores however remained constant at 79.6 for a further 2 weeks.
 Furthermore, the PSB index managed to reach a peak at the peak of the second national lockdown, comparable to the second week of May 2020.
-One explanation for this may be that at the height of the first national lockdown, the effect of 'rallying behind the flag' was at its highest, as suggested by the level of confidence in the government's response to the COVID-19 (60-72%).
-As the confidence in the governments' response to the COVID-19 pandemic dropped and in turn the sentiment of uniting together, the ability to achieve the same record high preventative social behaviour may have diminished.
+One explanation for this may be that at the height of the first national lockdown, the effect of 'rallying behind the flag' was at its highest, as suggested by the level of confidence in the government's response to the COVID-19 (60%-72%).27 As the confidence in the governments' response to the COVID-19 pandemic dropped and in turn the sentiment of uniting together, the ability to achieve the same record high preventative social behaviour may have diminished.